OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/tfs-prerequisites (1).md

 These are the common privileges for **user**.
 To know specific privileges required for user, refer to [User Privileges](broken-reference).

-* Add a user in Azure DevOps that is dedicated for OpsHub Integration Manager.
+* Add a user in Azure DevOps that is dedicated for <code class="expression">space.vars.SITENAME</code>.
 This user shouldn't perform any other action from Azure DevOps user interface.
 Please make sure this user or Service Principal has a unique display name across the instance.
 * User must be a member of **Project Administrators** group for work item entities and Build entity migration.
 For Meta entities like Group, User entities, integration user must be a member of **Project Collection Administrators** group or **Project Administrators** group.
 Refer section [How to Add User or Service Principal in group](../../connectors/team-foundation-server.md#how-to-add-user-or-service-principal-in-group).

 > **Note**: If integration user is not a member of **Project Collection Administrators** group, collection level permissions will not be synchronized.